tokuhirom/anton/README.md

 Anton generates anton/modules/02.packages.details.txt from local/lib/perl5/\*/.meta/\*/install.json.
 It contains installed module's version information.

-You can restore local/ from anton.cpanfile.
+You can restore local/ from anton/index.txt.

-## Restore local/ from anton.cpanfile
+## Restore local/ from anton/index.txt

-You can generate original environment's local/ from anton.cpanfile.
+You can generate original environment's local/ from anton/index.txt.

     > anton install --deployment

-This command install all modules described in anton.cpanfile.
+This command install all modules described in anton/index.txt.

 If all restoration is succeeded, exit status is 0.
 If anton gets an error, exit status is non-zero value.

+# Directory structure

+    - cpanfile
+    + anton
+        - darkpan.txt
+        + darkpan
+            + authors
+            + dists
+        + dists
+            - 02.packages.details.txt
+        + authors

 # FAQ